stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>Evaluate the polynomial f at the element a.</em>

 > <pre><b>PrimitiveElement</b>(A::AlgEtQ) -> AlgEtQElt</pre>
-<em>Returns the primitive element of the étale algebra A. Note that A has a primitive element only if it is the product of distinct number fields.</em>
+<em>Returns a primitive element of the étale algebra A, that is, an element of A whose minimal polynomial over Q has degree equal to the dimension of A over Q. The output is deterministically computed using the following procedure.
+Let N be the number of components of A, each one having primitive element a_i.
+Set b_1 = a_1.
+For i=2,..,N, set b_i = a_i+j where j is the smallest non-negative integer such that the minimal polynomial of a_i+j is not in the set of minimal polynomials of the elements b_1,...,b_(i-1).
+The output is the element of A whose components are b_1,...,b_N.
+In particular, if A is a product of number fields with different defining polynomials, then the output is the element of A whose components are the primitive elements of the components.</em>

+> <pre><b>SetPrimitiveElement</b>(a::AlgEtQElt)</pre>
+<em>Given an element a in an étale algebra A such that the minimal polynomial of a over Q has degree equal to the Q-dimension of A, it sets a to be the primitive element of A.</em>

 > <pre><b>PowerBasis</b>(A::AlgEtQ) -> SeqEnum[AlgEtQElt]</pre>
 <em>Returns the power basis of the étale algebra A, consisting of powers of the PrimitiveElement of A.</em>